ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_after_installer.txt

 If you want to create a new model use the Cygwin "cd" commands to go to a folder where you want to create new models.
 Many users will create a "Models" folder under their Cygwin home folder and work there.
 To start up the project manager to create a new model use the following command sequence:

   cd /home/my_home_folder/Models
   prj

 Keeping the standard distribution databases safe:

-ESP-r is supplied with a number of databases in the folder C:\cygwin\esru\esp-r\databases and your second task should be to make an archival copy of this folder.
+ESP-r is supplied with a number of databases in the folder C:\cygwin\opt\esp-r\databases and your second task should be to make an archival copy of this folder.
 Accidents happen.

 Example models: